swayammehta5/Productivity-Tracker/RENDER_ENV_VARIABLES.md

 **Solution 1: Use the Custom Build Script (Already Applied)**
 - The build script now uses `node scripts/build.js` which directly imports `react-scripts/scripts/build`
+- It also polyfills `localStorage`/`sessionStorage`, preventing the Node 20+ `SecurityError: Cannot initialize local storage` issue during builds
-- This bypasses Linux executable permission issues and should work automatically
+- This should work automatically on Render

 **Solution 2: Override Build Command in Render Dashboard (If Solution 1 fails):**
 1. Go to your Static Site settings in Render